 Task 7:Walk 25 yards, pick up a 165 pound rescue mannequin, and drag it back to your starting point without stopping.

-Task 8: Using an 8 pound sledgehammer, move the Keiser slide to the opposite end in 22 hits.
+Task 8: Using an 8 pound sledgehammer, move the Keiser slide to the opposite end in 22 hits or less.

 Task 9: Pick up a positive pressure fan and walk 25 yards without setting it down.